collective/volto-hydra/README.md

 - select text to see what formatting has been applied and can be applied via buttons on the quanta toolbar
 - select text and apply character styles (currently BOLD, ITALIC & STRIKETHROUGH)
 - create or edit linked text.
-- Using the enter key to split the block into two text blocks and backspace to join them ([TODO](https://github.com/collective/volto-hydra/issues/33))
 - apply paragraph formatting ([TODO](https://github.com/collective/volto-hydra/issues/31))
 - use markdown shortcuts like bullet and heading codes ([TODO](https://github.com/collective/volto-hydra/issues/105))
 - paste rich text from the clipboard (TODO)